AbhijayUpadhyay/videogame-sales-analysis/README.md

 #### Part Three: Genre Analysis
 - DataFrame manipulation: Combine sales and metadata to identify additional genre-based insights.
-- Develop machine learning models to predict sales based on genre, wishlist count, and other features.

 #### Part Four: Predictive Modeling
 - Predict the outcome of genre sales and draw conclusions.